 Saucepan and Fry Pan

 You’ll need to bring at least a fry pan or two and maybe a saucepan – this will depend on what you plan on cooking.
+You can either buy a dedicated camping cookware set, bring whatever you use at home or by a cheap set from K Mart or something.

 A large water jug is a must for your camping supplies list.
 Also make sure everyone in the family brings their water bottle to fill up throughout the day too.